Deep Dive: Single-boiler, double-boiler & dual-boiler machines – How the heating system affects your espresso

 Forget the specifications.
 Instead, ask yourself these questions:

 What does your coffee morning look like?
-Do you leisurely drink an espresso?
+Do you drink an espresso in peace?
 Do you make three cappuccinos in a row for the family?
 Do you want to experiment or simply enjoy?

 What brings you joy?
-The conscious, decelerated process of a single boiler?
+The conscious, unhurried process of a single boiler?
 The efficiency of a heat exchanger?
 The full control of a dual boiler?
 Or simply a beautiful machine in your kitchen?

 What does your budget sound like?
 There is great coffee in every price range.
 A single boiler with a good grinder delivers excellent results.
 A dual boiler offers more flexibility, but not automatically better coffee.

 The best way is to visit our showroom in Bern or Zurich and experience the differences yourself.
-Our consultation tool also helps you online with orientation.
+Our consultation tool can also help you online.
+Or browse directly: Single boilers, heat exchangers, and dual boilers.

 Frequently Asked Questions